mohitpai/journey-optimizer.en/help/using/landing-pages/get-started-lp.md

 1. Run an email campaign to announce registration is now open for your event and to drive traffic to the registration landing page.

-1. You create the email and insert the link to the registration landing page.
+1. Create the email message and insert the link to the registration landing page.

-1. You send the email as part of a journey.
+1. Send the email as part of a journey.

 1. Users receive the email and click the link to the landing page.